dart-archive/www.dartlang.org/src/site/codelabs/server/index.markdown

 <div class="trydart-step-details" markdown="1">

-Unless you're using tools (such as Dart Editor or Webstorm) that automatically check the code for errors using `dartanalyzer`.
+Use `dartanalyzer` to check the code for errors (unless you're using a tool, such as Dart Editor or WebStorm that automatically analyzes code).
 To run [dartanalyzer](/tools/analyzer/) from the command line, do the following from the `working-dir` directory: